Kinetic Ferromagnetism and Topological Magnons of the Hole-Doped Kitaev Spin Liquid

-\section{Acknowledgement}
+{\bf Acknowledgement}

-\emph{\bf Acknowledgement:} We acknowledge support from the Imperial-TUM flagship partnership, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy--EXC--2111--390814868, DFG grants No. KN1254/1-2, KN1254/2-1, and TRR 360 - 492547816 and from the European Research Council (ERC) under the European Unions Horizon 2020 research and innovation programme (Grant Agreements No. 771537 and No. 851161), as well as the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.
-The numerical simulations in this work are based on the GraceQ project~\cite{graceq} and TeNPy Library~\cite{tenpy}.\\ {\bf Author contributions:} H.-K.J. performed the numerical and analytical calculations and evaluated the data.
+We acknowledge support from the Imperial-TUM flagship partnership, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy--EXC--2111--390814868, DFG grants No. KN1254/1-2, KN1254/2-1, and TRR 360 - 492547816 and from the European Research Council (ERC) under the European Unions Horizon 2020 research and innovation programme (Grant Agreements No. 771537 and No. 851161), the International Centre for Theoretical Sciences (ICTS) for the program "Frustrated Metals and Insulators" (code: ICTS/frumi2022/9), as well as the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.
+The numerical simulations in this work are based on the GraceQ project~\cite{graceq} and TeNPy Library~\cite{tenpy}.\\ {\bf Author contributions}

+H.-K.J. performed the numerical and analytical calculations and evaluated the data.
 The research was devised by M.K. and J.K.
-All authors contributed to analyzing the data, discussions, and the writing of the manuscript.\\ {\bf Competing interests:} The authors declare that they have no competing interests.
+All authors contributed to analyzing the data, discussions, and the writing of the manuscript.\\ {\bf Competing interests}